esmero/archipelago-documentation/docs/twig_recipe_cards.md

  ],
 {% endif %}
 ```

+### Use Case #4 - More Complex Creators and Contributors from AMI Set CSV Using LoD Reconciliation

-**Use Case #4:** I have a mix of different columns containing Creator/Contributor/Other-Role-Types Name values with or without corresponding URI values that I would like to map to the default Archipelago `creator_lod` JSON key.
+**Scenario:** I have a mix of different columns containing Creator/Contributor/Other-Role-Types Name values with or without corresponding URI values that I would like to map to the default Archipelago `creator_lod` JSON key.

 **Twig Recipe Card for Use Case #4:**